Agriculture in the United States: Industry

 Historically, farmland has been owned by small property owners, but as of 2017 institutional investors, including foreign corporations, had been purchasing farmland.
 In 2013 the largest producer of pork, Smithfield Foods, was bought by a company from China.

 As of 2017, only about 4% of farms have sales over $1m, but these farms yield two-thirds of total output.
 Some of these are large farms have grown organically from private family-owned businesses.

+In the case of the meat-packing industry, large processing companies such as Tyson Foods, Hormel Foods and Pilgrim's Pride contract out to farmers to grow the chickens or then to then processing, package, and possibly market under their own brands.
+For example, in the 1960s, poultry processing companies experimented with owning and operating their own farms, but shifted away from it in later decades.

 Land ownership laws

 As of 2019, six states—Hawaii, Iowa, Minnesota, Mississippi, North Dakota, and Oklahoma—have laws banning foreign ownership of farmland.
 Missouri, Ohio, and Oklahoma are looking to introduce bills banning foreign ownership as of 2019.

-The state with the most foreign ownership as of 2019 is Maine, which has 3.1 million acres that are foreign-controlled, followed closely by Texas at 3 million acres.
-Alabama, at 1.6 million acres, Washington, at 1.5 million acres, and Michigan, at 1.3 million acres, round out the top five, according to the Midwest Center's analysis.